rizkjackson/CBC-website/content/software/index.md

 # Software and Computing Resources

+## Our software contributions
+In addition to being users, we also contribute to several open-source projects including [R] and [Bioconductor] and core member Henrik Bengtsson is the creator of the [Aroma Project].
+This helps us to keep up to date with the field, to get invaluable feedback on our own software and work.

+Here is an excerpt of the software tools we have developed:

+* [affxparser]: Software for parsing Affymetrix microarray files.
+* [aroma]: Preprocessing of spotted microarray data.
+* [aroma.affymetrix]: Analysis of small to extremely large Affymetrix microarray data sets.
+* [aroma.seq]: High-throughput sequence (HT-Seq) analysis in the Aroma framework.
+(Pre-release.)
+* [babel]: Ribosome profiling data analysis using the statistical method with the same name.
+* [DNAcopy]: Circular Binary Segmentation (CBS) method for aCGH copy number analysis.
+* [EGAN]: Exploratory Gene Association Networks.
+* [illuminaio]: Software for parsing Affymetrix microarray files.
+* [matrixStats]: Fast and memory-efficient mathmatical operations on matrices.
+* [partDSA]: Piecewise constant estimation of increasingly complex predictors.
+* [PSCBS]: Parent-specific copy number segmentation using CBS.
+* [QDNAseq]: Quantitative DNA sequencing for chromosomal aberrations using shallow DNA-Seq.
+* [R.matlab]: R-to-MATLAB connectivity and methods for reading and writing MAT files.
+* [R.rsp]: Dynamic generation of scientific reports for reproducible research.
+* [sfit]: Multidimensional simplex fitting.

 ## Scientific Software
 One of our priorities is to provide scientifically sound and reproducible research results.
 In order to achive this we make use